w3c/wai-curricula/content/designer/forms-interactions-and-feedback.md

 Courses based on this module should:

-* explain strategies that people with disabilities use to interact with components that accept user input, such as form controls, buttons, links, and widgets
+* explain strategies that people with disabilities use to interact with components that accept user input, such as forms, buttons, links, and widgets
-* describe accessibility requirements related to interactions, instructions, semantics, styling and other visual cues, notifications, and feedback
+* describe accessibility requirements related to interactions, instructions, semantics, cues, notifications, and feedback

 ## Learning Outcomes for Module